MartinShelley/blogr-landing-page/README.md

 # Frontend Mentor - Blogr landing page solution

 This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
-This was the first project I took on from Frontend Mentor a few years ago when I knew I wanted to switch careers and become a front end developer.
-Looking back at my original attempt at this challenge, I was embarrassed at how bad it was, but it was also reassuring seeing how far I have come.
+This was the first project I took on from Frontend Mentor a few years ago when I knew I wanted to switch careers and become a front-end developer.
+Looking back at my original attempt at this challenge, I was embarrassed at how bad it was, but it was also reassuring to see how far I had come.
 So had to put it right and give this challenge another go!

 ## Table of contents